 Share your goals

 When you share your goals with our close ones, it automatically becomes more real.
-Our motivation and productivity grows too – with an impossibility to achieve and deliver, and failing will actually disappoint two people, instead of one.
-This thought acts as an motivation booster – who would want to fail not only himself, but their close ones with just one action (or the lack of it).
+Our motivation and productivity grow too – with an impossibility to achieve and deliver, and failing will actually disappoint two people, instead of one.
+This thought acts as a motivation booster – who would want to fail not only himself but their close ones with just one action (or the lack of it).

 Also, if we actually speak of it and say it out loud, it stays longer and becomes more real and feasible.

 Write your goal on a piece of paper